kevin-funderburg/UDP-client-server-project/README.md

 ## About
-The goal of this project is to gain a fundamental understanding of the interactions between clients and servers via TCP.
+The goal of this project is to gain a fundamental understanding of the interactions between clients and servers via UDP.
 This is shown through development of a school database system, where clients can make requests to a server, the server then processes the requests and returns the results.

 ## Usage